4molybdenum2/cs-notes/Google File System (GFS).md

 **Stale Replica Detection**
-- when new lease is granted - chunk version no. updated for all uptodate replicas
+- when new lease is granted - chunk version no. updated for all up-to-date replicas
 - master will detect stale replica by chunk version no.
 - removes stale replicas in regular garbage collection
 - master also informs clients which chunkserver holds lease with latest version no. so that uptodate info is accessed